Remote Team Headshots for Distributed Teams | TeamShotsPro

 Here's the thing.
 Coordinating headshots for a distributed team isn't just harder than doing it for a co-located team.
 It's a fundamentally different problem.
 And it requires a fundamentally different solution.

-This guide is the one I wish existed when companies first started asking me how to solve this.
-It covers why traditional approaches break down for remote teams, what actually works, and the exact playbook to get consistent professional headshots for your distributed workforce — regardless of where your people happen to be sitting.
+This guide covers why traditional approaches break down for remote teams, what works instead, and a practical playbook for consistent professional headshots across a distributed workforce, regardless of where people are based.

 Key Takeaways